nikodallanoce/PokeBOT/README.md

 ### Enhanced playstyle
 - **RuleBased**, the bot acts based on hard-coded rules based on the matchup score between it and the opponent pokémon.
 This version can switch and use moves that can boost stats, set entry hazards and give a status condition.
-- **ExpectMiniMax**, the bot acts on an expect-minimax fashion by looking for some moves ahead in order to choose the best course of action.
+- **MiniMax**, the bot acts on a minimax fashion by looking for some moves ahead in order to choose the best course of action.

 ## How to challenge the bot
 First, you need to create a registered account for the bot on the [public server](https://play.pokemonshowdown.com/), then clone the repo